Gravy77/bookstore_website/README.txt

 Confirmation page

 Details:
-- Written using IntelliJ IDEA
+- Composed of Servlets and JSPs
 - Language: Java
-- UI: JSP/HTML/EL/JSTL/JavaScript
+- Implements HTML/CSS/EL/JSTL/JavaScript for the user interface
-- Security: SSL enabled
+- SSL enabled security
-- Database: MySQL
-- Connection: JDBC/Direct Access Object
-- Local Server: Tomcat
+- Connected to MySQL (local) database using JDBC and Direct Access Objects
+- Web accessible via Tomcat9

 The original source code is in the src.zip folder.
-If you would like to know more about this project, please contact me at arvid7@vt.edu.
+If you would like to know more about this website, please contact me at arvidyuen7@hotmail.com.